RTL Group: Corporate affairs

-In the 2022, the revenue mainly came from advertising (40.5% television, 2.7% radio), content production (22.6%), digital activities (17.1%) and platform businesses (6.1%).
+In the 2025, the revenue mainly came from TV advertising (36.4%) and content production (30.4%).

 Listing

 RTL Group S.A. currently has a share capital of €191,845,074.
 It is divided into 154,742,806 shares without nominal value, which are traded on the Luxembourg and Frankfurt Stock Exchanges.
 RTL Group S.A. shares are included in the German MDAX, a stock index for midcap companies.
 They are also included in the SXMP, a sector index for the European media industry.

 Bertelsmann holds more than 75% of the shares in RTL Group S.A.
 The second-largest shareholder is Silchester International Investors, a British investment company based in London, which has a stake of around 5%.
 This shareholding forms part of the group's free float, which has a stable value of between 20 and 25%.

 Management

 The highest authority of RTL Group S.A. is its board of directors, in which the power to manage and control the group's business is vested.
-The Board of Directors has 13 members; there are currently eleven men and two women serving on the Board.
-Martin Taylor is the chairman of the board of directors; the other members are Carsten Coesfeld, Thomas Götz, Elmar Heggen, Immanuel Hermreck, Bernd Hirsch, Bernd Kundrun, Guillaume de Posch, Thomas Rabe, Jean-Louis Schiltz, Rolf Schmidt-Holtz, James Singh, Alexander von Torklus and Lauren Zalaznick.
+The Board of Directors has 14 members; there are currently twelve men and two women serving on the Board.
+Martin Taylor is the chairman of the board of directors; the other members are Clément Schwebig, Thomas Rabe, Björn Bauer, Carsten Coesfeld, Thomas Coesfeld, Pernille Erenbjerg, Elmar Heggen, Rolf Hellermann, Immanuel Hermreck, Guillaume de Posch, Jean-Louis Schiltz, Alexander von Torklus and Lauren Zalaznick.

-The operational business of RTL Group is headed by Thomas Rabe (Chief Executive Officer, CEO), Elmar Heggen (Chief Operating Officer, COO and Deputy CEO) and Björn Bauer (Chief Financial Officer, CFO).
-Together they form the executive committee of RTL Group S.A., which is supported by the group management committee and operations management committee.
+The operational business of RTL Group is headed by Clément Schwebig (Chief Executive Officer, CEO) and Björn Bauer (Chief Financial Officer, CFO).
+Together they form the executive committee of RTL Group S.A., which is supported by the operations management committee.
 The management boards of RTL Group are based in Luxembourg and Cologne, Germany.